pnp/graph-connectors-samples/SUPPORT.md

 # Support Guidelines

-The Microsoft 365 Developer Proxy samples repository is maintained by the [Microsoft 365 and Power Platform community](https://aka.ms/m365pnp), who all volunteer their time.
+The Microsoft Graph connectors samples repository is maintained by the [Microsoft 365 and Power Platform community](https://aka.ms/m365pnp), who all volunteer their time.

 We track bugs, user questions, suggestions and sample requests through [GitHub issues](https://github.com/pnp/graph-connectors-samples/issues).